scottonanski/persistent-mind-model/README.md

 [![Python](https://img.shields.io/badge/python-3.10%2B-blue)](https://github.com/scottonanski/persistent-mind-model)
 [![License](https://img.shields.io/badge/license-dual-orange)](https://github.com/scottonanski/persistent-mind-model)

-**PMM is a Python system for maintaining persistent AI personality traits, memory, and behavioral patterns across conversations and models.** Meaning, it stores conversation events, tracks commitments, and applies personality drift based on interaction patterns.
+PMM is a Python system for maintaining persistent AI personality traits, memory, and behavioral patterns across conversations and models.
+It stores conversation events, tracks commitments, and applies personality drift based on interaction patterns.

-Think of PMM as a personal persistent AI assistant that maintains a consistent identity and behavior, extended and adapted through time, across diverse operational contexts.
-Users may employ external API endpoints or local LLMs that serve as substrate engines feeding persistence, while PMM develops a customized persona free from vendor lock-in.
+Think of PMM as a personal, persistent AI assistant that maintains a consistent identity and behavior, adapting and extending itself over time across diverse operational contexts.
+Users can connect external API endpoints or local LLMs as substrate engines to feed persistence, while PMM develops a customized persona free from vendor lock-in.

-Simply put, it attemps to address key challenges in LLM applications, such as maintaining consistent model personality, memory, and commitments across different models, sessions, and devices.
+In simple terms, it addresses key challenges in LLM applications, such as maintaining consistent personality, memory, and commitments across different models, sessions, and devices.

+That said, lower-end LLMs—such as Gemma3:1b-qat—often struggle to keep pace with the "mind."
+Their outputs can contaminate the database by introducing hallucinations.
+Interestingly, switching to more capable models—such as gpt-4-nano—appears to restore memory fidelity.

+And here’s the part worth stressing: the “evolution” of the mind is intentionally a slow burn 🔥.
+This is by design.
+The persistent mind-model reinforces steady, deliberate growth that evolves in sync with the user’s interactions, ensuring stability over speed.

+---

 Plain-English overview of key concepts:
 - [🧠 PMM Glossary (Plain English)](PMM_Glossary.md)